-"Electronic Means" refers to digital processes by which information is provided to, received from, or exchanged between Registrants, the BCIA, the Board, Committees, and the general public and includes but is not limited to the holding of virtual BCIA, Board or Committee meetings, proceedings or hearings;
+"Electronic Means" refers to digital processes by which information is provided to, received from or exchanged between Registrants, the BCIA, Council, Committees and the general public and includes but is not limited to the holding of virtual BCIA, Council or Committee meetings, proceedings or hearings;

-"Emergency Meeting" means a meeting of the Board called to address any matter which cannot be administered or resolved in accordance with these Bylaws and/or matters which must be addressed prior to the next regularly scheduled meeting of the Board in order to maintain compliance the PGA or maintain the regular operations of BCIA;
+"Emergency Meeting" means a meeting of Council called to address any matter which cannot be administered or resolved in accordance with these Bylaws and/or matters which must be addressed prior to the next regularly scheduled meeting of Council in order to maintain compliance the PGA or maintain the regular operations of BCIA;

-"Executive Director" means the Chief Executive Officer of the BCIA who, for all purposes of the PGA, is deemed to be an authorized officer of BCIA;
+"Executive Director" means the Chief Executive Officer of the BCIA and who, for all purposes of the PGA, is deemed to be an authorized officer of BCIA;

-"In-camera" refers to a portion of a meeting of the Board, a BCIA committee, or of the BCIA that, pursuant to an approved motion, is conducted in private with only Board Members, committee members, or BCIA Registrants respectively, plus invited guests in attendance.
+"In-camera" refers to a portion of a meeting of the Council, a BCIA committee or of the BCIA that pursuant to an approved motion is conducted in private with only Councillors, committee members, or BCIA Registrants respectively plus invited guests in attendance.
 Matters that may be discussed in-camera include:

-- Human resources: - Complaint, discipline, litigation, and liability issues; - Any matter the public disclosure of which may constitute an infringement of any then-current federal or provincial protection or privacy legislation; - Audit reports and budgetary deliberations, or - Any matter recommended by the BCIA legal advisors, who must be members in good standing of the Law Society of British Columbia, as requiring an in-camera session.
+- human resources; - complaint, discipline, litigation and liability issues; - any matter the public disclosure of which may constitute an infringement of any then-current federal or provincial protection or privacy legislation; - · audit reports and budgetary deliberations; or - any matter recommended by the BCIA legal advisors, who must be members in good standing of the Law Society of British Columbia, as requiring an in-camera session.